 Meadfoot is peaceful and one of the favourite beaches for locals.
 You will see plenty of people kayaking, fishing, paddle boarding or just sunning themselves.

 A lovely little secluded beach very popular with the locals and dog friendly.
 Situated just 500 metres from Goodrington Sands Beach and just a stones throw to Saltern Cove around the corner.

 Peaked Tor is a small pebbled cove usually quiet making it a nice place to chill and relax.

 Preston Sands is is renowned for its many painted beach huts and one of Torbay's most popular beaches and is a local favourite.
 It has a green that runs the length of the beach which is ideal for kicking a ball, throwing frisbees or just chilling and lazing in the sun.
 There is a small playpark in the center of the green to help keep the youngsters amused.

-Enjoy A Leisurely Walk Around Roundham Head, a wheelchair friendly walk around the headlands rocky red layered cliffs, topped with pines, sycamores and some breathtaking views of the whole bay from Berry Head to Thatcher rock.
+A Leisurely Walk Around Roundham Head, wheelchair friendly walk around the headlands rocky red layered cliffs, with some breathtaking views of the whole bay from Berry Head to Thatcher rock.